danielbh/danielhollcraft.com/ui/pages/services/index.md

 [comment]: <> (Here are a few examples of what I've done Coming soon)

 ### Quality Assurance
 I've been practicing Test-Driven Development for six years.
-Provided it is a Javascript app I can help you implement quality assurance at any level of your stack.
+Provided it is a JavaScript app I can help you implement quality assurance at any level of your stack.
 This includes unit testing, integration testing, and end-to-end testing.

 [comment]: <> (Here are a few examples of what I've done Coming soon)